al8n/aol/README.md

 When developing infrastructure softwares, write-ahead log or append-only log plays an important role, and people re-implement same funcationalities multiple times, but actually, the core for append-only log is just atomic `append`, `append_batch`, `replay`, and `rewrite`.

-This crate provides generic purpose append-only log implementation, there are two kinds of implementations based on `std::fs::File` and memory map.
+This crate provides generic purpose append-only log implementation based on `std::fs::File`.

 - `aol::fs::AppendLog`:

-  Generic append-only log implementation based on `std::fs::File`.
+  Generic purpose append-only log implementation based on `std::fs::File`.

   - It is good for:
     - The encoded entry size is smaller than `64` bytes.